Victoran0/HealthPilot/README.md

 ## 🔐 Ethical Statement

 This project uses only de-identified public data (NIH ChestX-ray14) and entirely synthetic records (Synthea, Medical QA).
 No real patient information is used at any stage.
 The system is a **decision-support tool only** — not a replacement for clinical judgement.
 All outputs include a confidence score and a disclaimer directing users to seek in-person evaluation.

+The deployed inference services (Hugging Face Spaces) are **token-gated** and, in line with the above, are exercised only with **synthetic or de-identified inputs**; no real patient data is transmitted to or served by any endpoint.

 | Dataset          | GDPR                                 | Permission                | Collected Ethically               |
 | ---------------- | ------------------------------------ | ------------------------- | --------------------------------- |